Get a demo of Culture Amp

 How does Singapore > 5000 compare?

-People in Singapore > 5000 were much more positive than average regarding Feedback & Recognition and Growth.
+People in Singapore > 5000 were much more positive than average regarding Feedback & Recognition.

-On the lower side, people in Singapore > 5000 had much lower favorable scores than average in Action, Voice, and Leadership.
+On the lower side, people in Singapore > 5000 had much lower favorable scores than average in Voice, Leadership, and Social Connection.

 People working in Singapore > 5000 are more engaged than Benelux, DACH, Central Europe, and Nordic.
-People working in Singapore > 5000 are less engaged than Africa, East Asia, Southeast Asia, and Middle East & Africa.
+People working in Singapore > 5000 are less engaged than East Asia, Southeast Asia, Asia, and Latin America.

-The highest scoring question for Singapore > 5000 had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Singapore > 5000 had 85% of people agreeing that they know what they need to do to be successful in their role (-2% compared to overall) while they were generally most positive about Management.

 How long do people stay?